 It depends on the capabilities of the attacker, and the way the private key is stored.
 If the attacker is in the network, it can't get to the private key.
 If the attacker has infiltrated the client machine it might be able to get to the private key.
 What's important to remember is that this model of authentication allows for the credentials (client private Token Binding keys) to potentially move into well-protected storage, which is simply not possible for models that rely solely on bearer-tokens.

 - What about TLS session state?
 Together with a stolen cookie, I can then impersonate the victim.

 Even if the private key is stored securely in a hardware module, malware might be able to extract certain TLS session state (e.g., the session master secret), and then resume that TLS session from a different location.
-This can be mitigated by reducing the lifetime of TLS sessions, and by requiring the client to re-submit proof of possession of the private key from time to time.
-Also, once we move to a model without bearer tokens, one could theoretically imagine a future in which SSL session state is protected by a hardware module as well, just as private keys can be protected in a TPM.
-Maybe the NIC could implemented TLS in hardware.
-With cookies and bearer tokens, this is not an option: the application (the browser) must have access to the credentials (the cookies).
+Token Bindig requires the client to re-submit proof of possession of the private key upon such resumption, so possession of the TLS session state and the cookie is not enough to impersonate a client - the attacker also needs the private Token Binding key.

 - Does this protect against man-in-the-middle attacks?

 If we assume that a cookie is bound to the correct channel (i.e., the man-in-the-middle wasn't present when the cookie was set), then binding cookies to TLS sessions will indeed protect against man-in-the-middle attackers that are in the network between client and server, even those in which the man-in-the-middle has compromised a Certification Authority and can impersonate the server to the client.
 Since the man-in-the-middle will have to use its own private key with the server, the cookie that it intercepts and forwards will fail to validate at the server side.